-This chapter provides a quick overview of installing Ubuntu DISTRO-REV Server Edition.
+This chapter provides a quick overview of installing Ubuntu 20.04 Server Edition.
 For more detailed instructions, please refer to the Ubuntu Installation Guide.

 Preparing to Install

 This section explains various aspects to consider before starting the installation.

 Ubuntu 20.04 Server Edition provides a common, minimalist base for a variety of server applications, such as file/print services, web hosting, email hosting, etc. This edition supports four (4) major architectures: AMD64, ARM, POWER8, LinuxONE and z Systems.

 The “live server” installer (sometimes called “Ubiquity for Servers” or simply “subiquity”) provides a user friendly and fast installation experience.